SoeRatch/disqueue/README.md

 # Disqueue

-**Disqueue** is a minimal, lightweight distributed job queue system inspired by Celery and BullMQ, built using FastAPI, Redis Streams, and Docker.
-It allows you to queue background jobs, track their status, and retry on failure — all while keeping things simple and easy to reason about.
+**Disqueue** is a minimal, lightweight distributed job queue system inspired by Celery and BullMQ.
+Built with FastAPI, Redis Streams, and Docker, it supports job prioritization, retries, cancellation, and a dead-letter queue — all while staying simple and easy to reason about.

 ---
 ## Table of Contents